courk/openflexure-delta-stage/docs/motor_controller.md

 ### The Sangaboard {pagestep}

 [These instructions](https://build.openflexure.org/openflexure-microscope/latest/docs/#/6_motor_controllers) show the different ways of controlling the motors.
-The base currently works best with the Sangaboard v2.
+The base currently works with the Sangaboard v0.2 and v0.3.

-### Powering the motors {pagestep}
+### Powering the motors for Sangaboard v0.2 {pagestep}

 Do not power the motors from the pins on the Raspberry Pi.
 Instead split the [Raspberry Pi power supply] cable.

-Cut the [Raspberry Pi power supply]{qty:1} cable approximately 20cm from the USB plug end using [wire cutters].
+Cut the [Raspberry Pi power supply]{qty:1} cable approximately 20cm from the USB plug end using [wire cutters]{qty:1}.

 ![](images/motor_controller/cut_power.jpg)